FNakano/Asas/guideToSG90.md

 The safest way is to disassemble the servo (unscrew the four screws from the back of the servo) and inspect for burrs, scrobs, cracked gears, ...)

 The fast way is to disconnect the servo and (fimly but gently) rotate the axis (in normal conditions it should roll until reach end-of-course).
-If the axis is stucked there is a chance it unsticks (**warning**: there is also a chance some gear breaks, its your choice)
+If the axis is stucked there is a chance it unsticks (**warning**: there is also a chance some gear breaks, choice is yours)

 ## For the curious one